duck-is-yellow/ShaderProject_VulkanAPI/README.md

 # ShaderProject
-A beginner project to learn Vulkan and improve shader writing.
+A beginner project for myself to learn Vulkan and improve shader writing.

 ## Current progress:
 Two subroutines, one attaching textures and one calculating depth AOV.